-You have to keep well-nourished when travelling.
-When you’re on the run, you have to grab something on the street.
-Look for places where the locals find their food.
-This is the best way to get to know a city’s authentic food and also the best excuse ever to get delicious local snacks and meals.
+You have to keep well-fed when travelling.
+If you’re in a rush to see as much as possible, grab something on the street!
+Look for places where the locals get their food.
+The best way to get to know the city’s authentic food scene is to sample delicious local snacks and meals!

-It’s much better finding your way in a group.
-If you have friends, there is someone to take your picture or share a pizza with, so do your best to make friends with fellow explorers on your Europe tour.
+It’s always better finding your way around in a group.
+If you have friends, there is always someone to take your picture or share a pizza with!
+Try your best to become friends with fellow explorers on your Europe tour.

-Getting lost and finding your way again is so rewarding, and you might find unexpected treasures when wandering around with no plan or schedule.
+Getting lost and finding your way again is so rewarding, and you’re pretty much guaranteed to find unexpected treasures when wandering around with no plan or schedule.

 If you are serious about finding (and enjoying) free time when you’re travelling in Europe, take a look at our Best of Europe tour or the Ultimate Europe tour.
 Both tours have more than 5 free days including Switzerland, Dubrovnik and Prague!